RackHD/neighborhood-manager/README.md

 Contribute
 ----------

 Neighborhood Manager is a collection of libraries and applications housed at https://github.com/RackHD/neighborhood-manager.
-The code for Neighboor Manager is written in Golang and makes use of Makefiles.
+The code for Neighborhood Manager is written in Golang and makes use of Makefiles.
 It is available under the Apache 2.0 license (or compatible sublicences for library dependencies).

 Code and bug submissions are handled on GitHub using the Issues tab for this repository above.